nordnet/nordnet-ui-kit/docs/testing-component.md

 ## Mount

-If you know, that shallow rendering is not enough, brace yourself—tests will become more fragile and slow.
+If you know, that shallow rendering is not enough, embrace yourself—tests will become more fragile and slow.
 It is because mount needs browser environment, which can be polluted with side effects.
-Nevertheless, you need to tune ava config to create browser environment.
+Nevertheless, you also need to tune ava config to create browser environment.

 For that you would need [browser-env](https://github.com/lukechilds/browser-env) package.